open-mmlab/mmdetection/docs/install.md

 ### Requirements

-- Linux (Windows is not officially supported)
+- Linux or macOS (Windows is not currently officially supported)
 - Python 3.6+
 - PyTorch 1.3+
 - CUDA 9.2+ (If you build PyTorch from source, CUDA 9.0 is also compatible)